Quick and easy way to choose the right size cane for your project

 Chair Seating Techniques by Johnson, Barratt and Butcher is by far, in my opinion, the best chair caning and chair seat weaving book ever made!

-It’s very, very detailed in each and every type of chair seat weaving you can imagine and includes easy to understand text (although they use many English terms and the metric numbering system) with delightfully clear illustrations.
+It’s very, very detailed in every type of chair seat weaving you can imagine and includes easy-to-understand text (although they use many English terms and the metric numbering system) with delightfully clear illustrations.

 Quick and Easy Method for Correct Cane Size